//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Attendance is Mandatory- not attending will result in

 Homework - Come up with a list of interview questions for 7 people in your target audience.
+Interview these people.
+Record the interview sessions + take notes.
+Present your findings to the class.

 I am planning on having the manager of a startup incubator attend the mini-crit to give feedback on your results the next class.